twpol/osm-tiles/README.md

 ### Limitations

 - Only `layer=0` or `!layer` ways are rendered for now.
-- Only zoom level 18 is supported for now.
+- Only zoom levels 16 through 22 are supported.

 ### Current rendering